AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 2. git pull origin main - update your local branch with the latest updates from main
 3. git merge --abort - to cancel your merge incase conflicts occur

+# Steps to excute the model and test
+1. Install sklearn,xgboost,pandas and numpy
+2. Keep all the dataset files in the same folder whjere model code is present
+3. Run the model
 ---------------------------------------------------------------------------------------------------------------------------------------------------

 # log contributer - for detailed logs, with timings, please refer to the commits page, but we are trying to keep this readme as updated as possible as well